SarinaJs/sarina-di/README.md

 ## Decorators

 ### injectable()
-Class decorator factory that allows the class' dependencies to be injected at runtime.
+Class decorator factory that allows the class dependencies to be injected at runtime.

 #### Usage
 ```ts